Susanne Renner: Research

 Renner's research interests focus on the phylogenetics, mating system evolution, and biogeography of flowering plants, in both temperate and tropical regions.
 Renner's early research was on the phylogeny and reproductive biology of plants.
 She has also worked on dioecy and sex chromosomes in plants.
 The use of genetic tools enables Renner to track the movement of plants across ocean basins, define the separation of land masses following the breakup of Pangaea 153 million years ago, and define the origin of agricultural crops including cucumbers and melons and gourds.
 Renner's work on watermelons revealed that they originate from the northeast Africa in the Kordofan area and not South Africa as previously indicated.
 She has tracked the relationship between Philidris nagasau ants and Squamellaria plants over the past 3 million years, an interaction that is a type of farming because the ants place seeds into tree bark and then return later to eat the resulting growth.
 Her research followed the co-evolution between sword-billed hummingbirds and passion flowers, an interaction that has been gained and lost multiple times over the past 11 million years.
 In urban areas, her research on bees, how they collect pollen, and the role of flower strips in attracting bees is relevant given the impact of climate change on interactions between plants and insects.

 Selected publications

 Awards

 Renner is a member of several notable science academies.
 In 1999, she was elected to the Bavarian Academy of Sciences and Humanities.
 In 2005 she was elected as a foreign member to the Royal Danish Academy of Sciences and Letters.
 In 2009 she was elect to Academy of Sciences Leopoldina in Germany.
 In 2018 she was elected to the American Academy of Arts and Sciences.
 In 2021, she was elected corresponding member of the Gesellschaft Naturforschender Freunde zu Berlin (founded in 1773).

-From 2011-2020, she was President of the Bavarian Botanical Society.
+From 2011 to 2020, she was President of the Bavarian Botanical Society.